sarah-glomski/haptic_teleop_il_study/data_collection/README.md

 Setup (once per session):

+1. Make sure the computer is on EE-WiFi.
-1. **Plug in the DJI camera and turn it on**, then select **webcam mode** on the camera screen.
+2. **Plug in the DJI camera and turn it on**, then select **webcam mode** on the camera screen.
-2. **Turn on the robot.** Connect via browser at `http://192.168.1.10/configurationActions` and move it to the teleop starting configuration.
+3. **Turn on the robot.** Connect via browser at `http://192.168.1.10/configurationActions` and move it to the teleop starting configuration.
-3. In a terminal, run `python3.12 launch_rosbridge.py`.
+4. In a terminal, run `python3.12 launch_rosbridge.py`.
-4. **Turn on the HoloLens** and close all existing apps.
+5. **Turn on the HoloLens**, make sure it is on EE-WiFi, and close all existing apps.
 Stand on the tape and launch the **HapticTeleopROS2** app.
-5. **Turn on air and vacuum**, plug in the Piezense, and put the glove on your dominant hand.
+6. **Turn on air and vacuum**, plug in the Piezense, and put the glove on your dominant hand.
-6. In a terminal, run `python3.12 launch_data_collection.py`.
+7. In a terminal, run `python3.12 launch_data_collection.py`.
-7. *(Optional test)* In another terminal, run `python3.12 preflight_check.py` to verify all topics/sensors are healthy.
+8. *(Optional test)* In another terminal, run `python3.12 preflight_check.py` to verify all topics/sensors are healthy.
-8. Move to the keyboard near the tape.
+9. Move to the keyboard near the tape.

 Per demo (repeat for each episode):